 “Working alongside Indigenous communities and creating partnerships grounded in mutual respect is critical to help stem that language loss and to help us train young speakers who will pass language along to their children.
 Since we launched this SSHRC Partnership Program in 2013, our more than 20 Indigenous community partners in B.C., Yukon and Alaska have carried out vitally important work, adding to the documentation of our languages, supporting adult learners, and developing digital media to archive and learn them. ”

-The Partnership Award, which Ignace will receive during a ceremony at the National Arts Centre in Ottawa in December, recognizes her intellectual leadership and community co-operation, and the impact she has made beyond the social sciences research community.
+The Partnership Award, which Ignace received during a Dec.
+4, 2019 ceremony at the National Arts Centre in Ottawa, recognizes her intellectual leadership and community co-operation, and the impact she has made beyond the social sciences research community.

 Funded by the SSHRC, the First Nations Languages in the Twenty-first Century: Looking Back, Looking Forward project—which Ignace has led since 2013—has documented languages with Indigenous elders, developed digital storage and retrieval systems and created language learning apps and learning opportunities for new speakers.

 “Over the past three decades, Marianne Ignace has championed a collaborative approach to research with Indigenous communities,” says Joy Johnson, SFU’s vice-president, research and international.